Skip to main content

 Is ShopBroker a business?

 ShopBroker is a platform that connects buyers and sellers.
-We charge service fees and applicable taxes on those fees.
+We charge service fees, and we charge and remit HST on those fees.
+We do not collect or remit HST on the underlying item sale; that's the seller's responsibility based on their own registration status.

 Do I get a tax receipt?

 Your transaction records serve as receipts.
-Stripe/PayPal provide official statements for payment records.
+PayPal and Stripe each provide official statements for payment records through their dashboards.

 What if I sell a lot?